 Family & pregnancy

 - Expectant mothers who hold either a long-term EU-residence or a permanent residence permit have the right to receive all services free of charge concerning prenatal care in public hospitals.

-- Those who are granted a temporary residence permit or possess only a visa, have to be insured in order to get the free access to the mentioned services.
+- Those who are granted a temporary residence permit or possess only a visa, have to be insured in order to get free access to the mentioned services.

-Right after the birth, you should sort out the legal status of your baby.
+Right after birth, you should sort out the legal status of your baby.
 There can be the following cases:

 - one of the baby’s parents is a Pole – the newborn is automatically given the Polish citizenship; remember to write down the parent’s details in the birth certificate; then the baby does not need the permit to stay on the territory of Poland.
 If they want their child to have the citizenship of the other parent, then they have to file a citizenship selection declaration at the right Voivodship Office within 3 months from the date of the birth.
 At that time the baby needs to have the permit to stay in Poland,